yevgetman/django-finance/README.md

     }
   ],
   "cash": 5000,
-  "investment_goals": "Looking to diversify into renewable energy with moderate risk tolerance and a 10-year investment horizon."
+  "investment_goals": "Looking to diversify into renewable energy with moderate risk tolerance and a 10-year investment horizon.", "chat": "I'm particularly interested in clean tech and AI.
+How should I balance these interests?"
 }
 ```